zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 timestamp = (static_cast<uint64_t>(ts.tv_sec) * 1000000000) + static_cast<uint64_t>(ts.tv_nsec);
 ```

 Thus, minimal possible resolution of `clock_gettime` is `1 ns`.
-Internally, `clock_gettime(CLOCK_MONOTONIC, ...)` is based on the current high precision hardware timer (usually `TSC`, but it can be also `HPET` or `ACPI_PM`).
+Internally, `clock_gettime(CLOCK_MONOTONIC, ...)` is based on the current high precision hardware timer (usually `TSC`, but it can also be `HPET` or `ACPI_PM`).

 To reduce `clock_gettime` latency, Linux kernel uses the `vsyscalls` (virtual system calls) and `VDSOs` (Virtual Dynamically linked Shared Objects) instead of direct `syscall` (you can find some useful implementation details [here](http://linuxmogeb.blogspot.co.il/2013/10/how-does-clockgettime-work.html) and [here](https://lwn.net/Articles/615809/)).

 If `Invariant TSC` is available, `clock_gettime(CLOCK_MONOTONIC, ...)` will use it directly via the `rdtsc` instruction.
-Of course, it adds some overhead, but in general case you should use `clock_gettime` instead of `rdtsc` because it solves a lot of portability problems.
+Of course, it adds some overhead, but in general case, you should use `clock_gettime` instead of `rdtsc` because it solves a lot of portability problems.
-For example, see this nice commit: [x86: tsc prevent time going backwards](https://github.com/torvalds/linux/commit/d8bb6f4c1670c8324e4135c61ef07486f7f17379).
+For example, see this nice commit: [x86: tsc prevent time going backward](https://github.com/torvalds/linux/commit/d8bb6f4c1670c8324e4135c61ef07486f7f17379).

 ---